 A crafty point guard who evolved from a college champion into the engine of New York's basketball resurgence, defying draft-night doubts.

-Jalen Brunson's basketball life began as a coach's son, learning the game's nuances from his father, former NBA player Rick Brunson.
-At Villanova, he was the steady hand at the helm of a machine, leading the Wildcats to two national championships while operating with a methodical, old-school pace that belied his physical stature.
-Despite his winning pedigree, NBA scouts questioned his athletic ceiling, causing him to slip to the second round of the 2018 draft.
-In Dallas, he patiently developed behind Luka Dončić, his value crystallizing during a 2022 playoff run that showcased his clutch scoring.
+Jalen Brunson led Villanova to two national championships as the steady-handed floor general.
+The son of former NBA player Rick Brunson, he learned the game's nuances early.
+Despite his winning pedigree, NBA scouts questioned his athletic ceiling, and he slipped to the second round of the 2018 draft.
+In Dallas, he developed behind Luka Dončić, his value crystallizing during a 2022 playoff run that showcased clutch scoring.
 His free agency move to the New York Knicks became a franchise-altering moment.
-In Manhattan, Brunson shed the 'role player' label entirely, emerging as an All-Star floor general whose footwork, strength, and poise under pressure revived a storied franchise and cemented his status as one of the league's most indispensable players.
+In Manhattan, Brunson shed the 'role player' label, emerging as an All-Star floor general.
+His footwork, strength, and poise under pressure revived a storied franchise and made him one of the league's most indispensable players.

 1981–1996